Bira 91: Marketing

 Bira 91 garnered unprecedented success amongst Indians due to its distinct taste that is low on the expected bitterness of beer.
 Indian restaurant and bar owners saw a rise in Bira 91's demand soon upon its launch as the beer brand captured sizeable market share basis word of mouth publicity, without leveraging traditional marketing campaigns initially.

 Bira 91 offered a distinct taste to beer drinkers in India and witnessed unexpected demand upon its launch.
 However, due to beer being made in Belgium and it being imported to India, Bira 91 had erratic supplies and due to a major supply crunch in 2016, it went off shelves for a while.

 Bira 91 made its International debut in New York City at the Tribeca Film Festival 2016 where it was the chief sponsor of beer.
 It claims to be the first craft beer from India to be sold in New York.

 In 2017, Bira 91 produced Bira 91 Hot Stuff, an eight-episode travelogue that covers the hottest chillis and cuisines across India.
 The company has also collaborated with Saavn to launch a Bira 91 Hip Hop Channel on Saavn.

 Apart from the Tribeca Film Festival in 2016, Bira 91 sponsored the Global Citizen Festival in 2017.
 In India there was also Bira 91 FreeFlow, a 3 city tour with hip hop artist Lady Leshurr.
-In 2018, the brand organized its first owned on-ground event - Bira 91 April Fools' Fest in New Delhi (1 April being the 91st day of the year).

 In May 2018, Bira 91 was the beer for the month of May at the United Nations global headquarters in New York.

 As of June 2018, Bira 91 is available in India, USA, UK, and Singapore, Hong Kong, Thailand, and UAE.

 In November 2018, Bira 91 announced its global sponsorship for the Cricket World Cup and various other ICC events.

 Brand

-The name Bira does not stand for anything literally, however colloquially it is how a Punjabi would call his brother and 91 represents India's Country Code.
+The name Bira sounds similar to beer in Italian (Birra) and colloquially it is what North Indians would call their brother or friend, and 91 represents India's Country Code.
 The reverse B in the logo represents a spirit of irreverence.
-The monkey mascot was designed considering the urban millennial as the key consumer of Bira 91 and with the idea of presenting the brand with a playful identity.
+The monkey mascot was designed to present the brand with a playful identity to the urban millennial consumer.

-The company aspired Bira 91 to be a brand that is an integral part of a tech immersed, creative, urban, diverse and modern world of the 21st century.

-Bira 91 has recently launched its brand merchandise that includes T-shirts, growlers, bags, ice bucket and beer mugs.
+In 2017, Bira 91 launched its brand merchandise that includes T-shirts, growlers, bags, ice bucket and beer mugs.